THIS Is How to Make an Animation Pitch Bible That Sells Your Show For You

 Unless they say otherwise, network execs are looking to develop and greenlight a series, not a one-off special.
 They need to see that your concept has legs.
 Episode ideas also show off your storytelling ability, and sell the tone of your show.

 Consider including a piece of art that serves as a snapshot for each episode.
 As the unforgettable saying goes, a picture is worth a thousand something-somethings.

 Each studio or network has its own unique requirements for submitting a pitch.
 Some only want to see an animatic with rough dialogue.
 Some want a finished script.
 Others may want to see the educational value and curriculum that your will feature.
 Some don’t care to see potential episode ideas, but most do.
 You can find detailed pitch information on their websites, so do your research!

-Check out this fantastic article that tells the Do’s and Don’ts of Pitching with Linda Simensky, the Vice President of Children’s Programming at PBS.
+Check out this fantastic article that tells the Do’s and Don’ts of Pitching with Linda Simensky, the former Vice President of Children’s Programming at PBS.
 She shares a TON of useful advice, such as the key ingredients of a pitch bible: Your one-liner, characters, setting, story ideas, curriculum (if necessary), team description, and cleverly designed artwork.

 One of the many interesting gems of advice she says relates to you and your team’s experience: A team should address different strengths, particularly story, design, and experience.
 “Experience is a big thing, if you want to make a show, you [or prominent members of your team] should work on someone else’s show.

 Finally, here’s an example of a solid pitch bible totally worth checking out: Adventure Time by Pendleton Ward.